JaredfromSubwayBots/front-running/README.md

 Step 3: Configure the Bot
 The bot can be configured by editing the bot.js file.
 There are two variables that need to be edited:

-var wss = "wss://your-fastlynode-url": This variable should be replaced with the WebSocket node URL that you want to use.
-You can obtain this URL from FastlyNode.
+var wss = "wss://yourquicknode-url": This variable should be replaced with the WebSocket node URL that you want to use.
+You can obtain this URL from Quicknode.

 const secretKey = "your secret key": This variable should be replaced with your secret key, which can be obtained from a web3 wallet like MetaMask.
 Be sure to keep your secret key safe and secure.